ICE Launches Intensive Sommelier Training

 Afternoon classes begin on Oct.
 1, meeting Monday to Friday from 10 a.m. to 2 p.m., at our New York campus.
 An evening class is planned for Nov.
 2, to meet Mondays through Wednesdays, from 6 p.m. to 10 p.m.

-Learn more at a virtual Open House event on Oct.
-6.
+Learn more at the next virtual Open House.